abisheksunil/RL-moving-robot/README.md

 ### Launch file setup

 The main launch file [launch_Movingrobot.py](ignition_Movingrobot_real/python/launch_Movingrobot.py) can be used for training the model, continue training from a previously trained model and also testing the model.
 For each of the tasks please make sure to set the right model, path, number of timesteps and other variables.
-Please refer [stable-baselines3 docs](https://stable-baselines3.readthedocs.io/en/master/) and the [Confluence articles](https://schmiedeone.atlassian.net/wiki/spaces/ST/pages/2932244481/Thesis)  for more details.
+Please refer [stable-baselines3 docs](https://stable-baselines3.readthedocs.io/en/master/) for more details.

 The flags while running the file